Darwin-River/Ex-Machinis/documents/game-play.md

 ### Different ways to command your spacecraft

-Up until this point, all of the FORTH scripts we’ve been sending to our drones have been bracketed between the `&lt;run>...&lt;/run> `tags.
-The `&lt;run>` command specifically tells the spacecraft to process the code in the context of its current machine state.
+Up until this point, all of the FORTH scripts we’ve been sending to our drones have been bracketed between the `<run>...</run> `tags.
+The `<run>` command specifically tells the spacecraft to process the code in the context of its current machine state.
 This means that your drone will not process the script if another program is already running.
-Furthermore, if it does process code sent to it between the `&lt;run>...&lt;/run> `tags, the new code will have access to the dictionary, variables, and stack values that were left there by the previous script.
-So, if you used the last script to define the word `helloworld`, put 5 in the variable, `box`, or leave 11 on the stack, the next script you execute using the `&lt;run>...&lt;/run>` tags will have access to the same same resources and values.
+Furthermore, if it does process code sent to it between the `<run>...</run> `tags, the new code will have access to the dictionary, variables, and stack values that were left there by the previous script.
+So, if you used the last script to define the word `helloworld`, put 5 in the variable, `box`, or leave 11 on the stack, the next script you execute using the `<run>...</run>` tags will have access to the same same resources and values.

 Although, there are benefits to running your new script in a pre-existing machine state, there will also be times when you’ll need to break into an active script or start over with a clean slate.
-In these cases you would want to use the `&lt;abort>` and `&lt;reset>` metacommands instead of `&lt;run>`.
+In these cases you would want to use the `<abort>` and `<reset>` metacommands instead of `&lt;run>`.

-As with `&lt;run>`, `&lt;abort> `and <code>&lt;reset><strong> </strong></code>can be used to bracket any code that you’re sending to your spacecraft.
-However, <code>&lt;abort></code> and <code>&lt;reset></code> behave very differently with respect to how they handle the drone’s current machine state.
+As with `<run>`, `<abort>` and `<reset>` can be used to bracket any code that you’re sending to your spacecraft.
+However, `<abort>` and `<reset>` behave very differently with respect to how they handle the drone’s current machine state.

 [Return to TOC](game-play.md#Table-of-Contents)

 #### Aborting your script

-The `&lt;abort>` metacommand will stop any code that is running, before executing the script that is bracketed between the `&lt;abort>...&lt;/abort>` tags.
+The `<abort>` metacommand will stop any code that is running, before executing the script that is bracketed between the `<abort>...<abort>` tags.
 However it will not affect the dictionary, variables, or stack contents that were left behind by the aborted script.
-A single `&lt;abort> `tag can also be sent without code, if you just want to stop the current process.
+A single `<abort> `tag can also be sent without code, if you just want to stop the current process.

-The `&lt;abort>` command is very important for stopping code that is caught in an endless loop.
+The `<abort>` command is very important for stopping code that is caught in an endless loop.

 [Return to TOC](game-play.md#Table-of-Contents)

 #### Resetting your machine

-The `&lt;reset>` metacommand will stop any active processes and reset the machine to its native state before executing the code contained between the `&lt;reset>...&lt;/reset>` tags.
-You can also use a single `&lt;reset>` tag to reset the drone without sending any new code.
+The `<reset>` metacommand will stop any active processes and reset the machine to its native state before executing the code contained between the `<reset>...</reset>` tags.
+You can also use a single `<reset>` tag to reset the drone without sending any new code.

-The `&lt;reset>` command comes in handy when dealing with a drone whose internal memory has been corrupted by a misdirected routine.
+The `<reset>` command comes in handy when dealing with a drone whose internal memory has been corrupted by a misdirected routine.
 This is easy to do if you accidently use the store command (`!`) to overwrite an essential part of memory.

-However, the &lt;`reset>` metacommand is more commonly used to start afresh when developing and testing a new set of routines.
-In this context, you would store and edit your entire FORTH dictionary in a word processor application and paste it into your email, nested between the `&lt;reset>...&lt;/reset>` tags every time you want to upload and test the modified code in your drone.
-In fact, you’ll find yourself using the `&lt;reset>` command far more than the run command when programming your drone to perform more complex behaviors.
+However, the `<reset>` metacommand is more commonly used to start afresh when developing and testing a new set of routines.
+In this context, you would store and edit your entire FORTH dictionary in a word processor application and paste it into your email, nested between the `<reset>...</reset>` tags every time you want to upload and test the modified code in your drone.
+In fact, you’ll find yourself using the `<reset>` command far more than the run command when programming your drone to perform more complex behaviors.

 [Return to TOC](game-play.md#Table-of-Contents)